srImathE satakOpAya nama:

 Highlights from thirukkurugaippirAn piLLAn‘s introduction

 Highlights from nanjIyar‘s introduction

-In sixth decad – nammAzhwAr censures those who worship emperumAn but desires ulterior benefits from bhagavAn who is the supreme master, divine consort of srI mahAlakshmi, abode of all auspicious qualities, being complete in infinite bliss, one who is capable of transforming his devotees to have more bliss than him.
+In sixth decad – nammAzhwAr censures those who worship emperumAn but desire ulterior benefits from bhagavAn who is the supreme master, divine consort of srI mahAlakshmi, abode of all auspicious qualities, being complete in infinite bliss, one who is capable of transforming his devotees to have more bliss than he has.
 AzhwAr becomes ecstatic thinking about emperumAn‘s quality of bestowing their desired results (though they don’t want him) and explains that devotion towards such emperumAn is the most enjoyable aspect.

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction

 - His avathArams are more enjoyable than his form in paramapadham

 - that there is no reason to be separated from such enjoyable emperumAn

 - that he will not disassociate himself from emperumAn